anna-hi/pui-hw/final-project1/README.md

 * It matched my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
   1. Tool1: Github CoPilot

 In my initial plan, I decided that I would use Github CoPilot sparingly and I did exactly that.
 When I feel stuck when I'm writing code, my first instinct is to look it up online rather than asking Github CoPilot.
 I think I'm wary of excessive code that it may output so I would rather try to figure it out on my own instead.
+I only used Github CoPilot once to consider the hovering for the navigation bar at the top of the page.

 * It did not match my expectations and plan in [FP2](#generative-ai-use-plan) in that … For example,
   1. Tool1: ChatGPT